Avon Lady

 The only close town was Wahiawā, which had two churches for every place serving food or liquor.

 Native Hawaiians are socially conservative.
 Being drunk in Wahiawā was strongly frowned upon by them, and in particular, the Army.
-It was okay if you just had to have a Big Mac or wanted to shop for clothes or something.
+It was okay if you just had to have a Big Mac, wanted to shop for clothes, or something.

-Thus, low-ranked enlisted men stayed on base most of their time in Hawaii.
+Thus, low-ranking enlisted men spent most of their free time on base while stationed in Hawaii.
 Occasionally, a couple of us would swim at Nanakuli Park or Electric Beach.
-They were places you could swim or snorkel.
+They were places you could swim or snorkel in the ocean.

 In 1976, Jimmy Carter became president.
 He initiated efforts to downsize the military as soon as he took office.
 He must have had a hard-on for the Army because he really decimated our ranks.
 All the services had grown significantly during the Vietnam War.